 Ayurvedic detox (panchakarma) works to unclog the channels of mind and body that are blocked due to imbalanced doshas.
 A tailored panchakarma includes includes therapeutic oil massage (abhyanga), steam bath (swedana), therapeutic purgation (virechana), therapeutic enemas (vasti), nasal medication (nasya), and nervous system treatment (shirodhara).
 Our experienced ayurvedic doctors can create a customised detox program for your epilepsy conditions and symptoms.

 Herbs for epilepsy

 Herbal prescription under the supervision of an experienced Ayurvedic practitioner is important.
-These are some of the herbs which a practitioner may include in your treatment regime:
+Please contact us for details.

 Dietary and lifestyle management of epilepsy

 - Reduce intake of sweet, oily, fatty and heavy foods; alcohol, fish products, spicy food and old (not fresh) food.

 - Reduce stimulating food and drink such as coffee, alcoholic beverages, and condiments that create heat (e.g. chilli, mustard, pepper etc).

 - Avoid stress and mental and emotional tension.